anarayan-tcd/AnalyticsInPracticeGroup1/README.md

 ```
 *Windows users: simply double-click `run_pipeline.bat`*

-4. Open the analysis notebooks in the `Data Analytics` and `EDA Modeling` folders using Jupyter Notebook.
+4. Open the analysis notebooks in the `Data Analytics` and `EDA Modeling` folders using Jupyter Notebook or Python.

 ---